RobbeElsermans/SSR/Portfolio/SSR_Portfolio/Portfolio.md

 As humanities interest in Mars grows, an understanding of its weather is needed.
 One of the greatest challenges that the planet provides are the frequent dust storms.
 This project will try to monitor the weather phenomenon (such as temperature, humidity, light, ...) to predict such storms.
 ## Project goal
-1 systems that is his own master.
-They wonder around on the surface of mars.
-When a node gets lost or anything else, and another node approaches, it can share valuable information.
-For the rest, they act on their own.
+Each system operates autonomously as its own master, navigating the surface of Mars independently.
+When a node becomes lost or encounters an issue, and another node approaches, they can exchange valuable information to assist each other.
+Otherwise, each node functions independently.

-BLE is used to check proximities of each other and share some valuable information that could have been lost during dust storms (due to no communication available).
-Also, if a device is unable to move due to a mechanical problem, it can still transmit its data to surrounding nodes.
+BLE technology is used to detect proximity between nodes and share crucial information about their headings, preventing collisions.
+Additionally, if a node encounters a mechanical problem and becomes immobile, it can still transmit its data to nearby nodes and gateways for continued operation and coordination.
 ## Project division
-#### to divide

 #### Adam
 - Environmental sensing
 - Energy harvesting
 #### Thomas
 - LoRa connectivity
+- Dashboard
 - Gyroscope
 - Rover actuation
 #### Robbe